YacineOuhrouche/Circuits_Repo/Analog_Circuits/Electrical_Machines/Motors/README.md

 Welcome to the **Electrical Motors** repository! 🎉
 This collection showcases various types of **electric motors** used in electromechanical energy conversion.
 Motors convert electrical energy into mechanical motion and are used in countless applications such as robotics, fans, pumps, electric vehicles, industrial machines, and more.

-Each folder contains:

-✅ A brief explanation of the motor’s working principle
-✅ A schematic or wiring diagram
-✅ Motor control methods or simulation/breadboard setup

 ---

 ## ⚙️ Quick Links to Motor Types